 Appearance

-A general tired, worn look, a faded color, or a shingle color that just appears to be outdated can all be reasons enough to strongly consider roof replacement.
+A general tired, worn look, a faded color, or a shingle color that appears outdated can all be strong reasons to consider roof replacement.

 The Process of Shingle Roof Replacement